learn-co-curriculum/dsc-phase-1-project-v2-4/README.md

 ![Profit and Ratings Correlation](visualization_images/Profit_and_rating_correlation.png)

 Lastly, we are looking to find high impact directors that will create high impact and audience engagement.
+To find desirable director choices, we must INNER JOIN the movie_basics and persons tables to connect the person_id with the primary_name variable.
+From here, we must clean the data and remove unnecessary columns such as birth_year and primary_profession.
+From here, we INNER JOIN again into the directors table and must remove the dulplicate column movie_id.
+From here we took the top .5% of directors in number of votes from a sorted list of highly rated directors.
+The chart below describes our findings.
+High impact and high reach directors who produce quality content such as Christopher Nolan and Tim Miller stand out versus the field.

 ![Ratings and Vote Totals By Director](visualization_images/Ratings_and_Vote_unfiltered.png)

 ![Ratings and Vote Totals By Director](visualization_images/Ratings_and_Vote_filtered.png)

 ## Conclusion